-Referring to your recent presidential address, and to that of last year by Prof. Huxley, and to the proposed action of the Council of the Royal Society on the subject of a scientific federation of the empire under the auspices of that Society, I beg leave respectfully to invite your attention and that of the Council to the aspect of the matter with reference to Geological Science, which in some important respects will lend itself to such union more readily than most other departments of scientific work.
-I had the honour to refer to this subject in my presidential address at the meeting of the British Association in September last, and also in a paper previously read before the Geological section of the Royal Society of Canada, and trust therefore that you will not consider it out of place on my part to address this communication to you.
+Referring to your recent presidential address, and to that of last year by Prof. Huxley, and to the proposed action of the Council of the Royal Society on the subject of a scientific federation of the empire, under the auspices of that Society, I beg leave respectfully to invite your attention and that of the Council to the aspect of the matter with reference to Geological Science, which in some important respects will lend itself to such union more readily than most other departments of scientific work.
+I had the honour to refer to this subject in my presidential address at the meeting of the British Association in September last, and also in a paper previously read before the Geological section of the Royal Society of Canada, and trust, therefore, that you will not consider it out of place on my part to address this communication to you.

 It is, I think, evident from the report of the last meeting of the International Congress of Geologists, that great, if not insuperable, difficulties lie in the way of any general agreement as to geological classification, nomenclature and mapping.
 These difficulties, however, depend so largely on difference of language and of habits of thought, that they would not affect a union for scientific purposes on the part of the geologists of the British Empire, and ultimately of all English-speaking countries.
-It therefore appears that such a more limited union might with advantage be undertaken in the first instance, and with the view not of obstructing but of aiding the wider movement
+It therefore appears that such a more limited union might with advantage be undertaken in the first instance, and with the view, not of obstructing, but of aiding the wider movement.

 The British Empire also possesses exceptional facilities for taking the lead of other nations in so far as Geology and Physical Geography are concerned.
 The British Islands, as is well known, are remarkable for the great variety of their formations and the excellence of their exposures, and much of the present classification and methods of representation in Geology has originated in Great Britain, and has been adopted with slight variation in all English-speaking countries, and to a considerable extent in other countries as well.
-In Canada we have the larger half of North America, and much of this very satisfactorily explored.
-We have also the advantages of the best exposures of the older crystalline rocks, of a developement of the Palæozoic series in the Eastern Provinces, more closely allied to that of Durope than to that of the interior American plateau, and of Pleistocene deposits so extensive and complete that they must ultimately decide many of those questions of glacial geology which have been so much agitated.
+In Canada, we have the larger half of North America, and much of this very satisfactorily explored.
+We have also the advantages of the best exposures of the older crystalline rocks, of a development of the Palæozoic series in the Eastern Provinces, more closely allied to that of Europe than to that of the interior American plateau, and of Pleistocene deposits so extensive and complete that they must ultimately decide many of those questions of glacial geology which have been so much agitated.
 In India, Australasia and South Africa, with the western districts of Canada and various smaller dependencies, we hold a controlling influence in the Geology of the great Pacific and Indian ocean areas.
-Arctic and Antarctic geology and modern oceanic deposits have been worked principally by English observers, and English-speaking geologists of amount of geological work done in the United States is based on English methods, and is published amount of geological work done in the United States is based on English methods, and is published amount of geologists of the United States and those of Great Britain and the colonies.
+Arctic and Antarctic geology and modern oceanic deposits have been worked principally by English observers, and English-speaking geologists have been and are exploring in many countries not under the British flag.
+More especially the large amount of geological work done in the United States is based on English methods, and is published and discussed in the English language, and the most intimate and friendly relations subsist between the geologists of the United States and those of Great Britain and the colonies.